OCA/rest-framework/fastapi_log_mail/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to send an email when an exception occurs in an endpoint.
+This module allows to create an activity when an exception is logged in a fastapi endpoint.

 **Table of contents**